ghga-de/ghga/tools/auth-km-jobs/README.md

 The following subcommands can be executed using `run <command name>`:

-- `refresh-int-keys`: Recreate internal signing keys and store them in the vault
+- `refresh-int-keys`: Recreate internal auth token signing keys and store them in the vault
+- `refresh-wps-keys`: Recreate internal work package signing keys and store them in the vault
-- `refresh-ext-keys`: Refetch external public key set and store it in the vault
+- `refresh-ext-keys`: Refetch the external auth (OIDC) public key set and store it in the vault
-- `refresh-all-keys`: Refresh both internal and external keys in the vault
+- `refresh-all-keys`: Refresh all internal and external token signing keys in the vault

 ## Environment variables